-The City will accept written public comments regarding this proposal from February 21 to March 23, 2020.
-All comments received will be considered when preparing the final application to HUD and will be included as an attachment.
+The City will-accepted written public comments regarding this proposal from February 21 to March 23, 2020.
+All comments received will be considered No written comments were received.
+Comments presented at the February 26, 2020 Public Hearing at a meeting of the Housing and Community Development Commission are attached, and any additional comments received at the April 9, 2020 Public Hearing at City Council when preparing will also be attached to the final application to HUD and will be included as an attachment.

-Comments may be emailed to HCDD@fresno.gov or submitted in writing to:
+Comments may be were accepted by emailed to HCDD@fresno.gov or submitted in writing to: